miguelmota/ethereum-development-with-go-book/en/account-balance/README.md

 fmt.Println(balance) // 25729324269165216042
 ```

 Numbers in ethereum are dealt using the smallest possible unit because they're fixed-point precision, which in the case of ETH it's *wei*.
 To read the ETH value you must do the calculation `wei / 10^18`.
+Because we're dealing with big numbers we'll have to import the native Go `math` and `math/big` packages.
+Here's how'd you do the conversion.

 ```go
 fbalance := new(big.Float)